 - Learning devices (laptop, tablet, etc.)

 - Tuition and textbooks

-If you are self-disciplined and like to work at your own pace, taking an online class instead of in-classroom can save you money on transportation costs.
-Not everyone learns well this way, but if it works for you, save on travel.
+If you are self-disciplined and like to work at your own pace, taking an online class instead of an in-classroom can save you money on transportation costs.
+Not everyone learns well this way, but save on travel if it works for you.

 Use the school’s resources to potentially save money and get more involved in the community in these key spending areas:

 - Eating and drinking at restaurants, clubs and bars

 - Extracurricular activities

 One of your best friends may be your school library.
 Nowadays, your library pass often includes streaming sites that you would normally have to pay for.
 It’s not always the case, but check their website to see what they offer.
 You may be able to save some money.